Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 Monthly new business registrations ~64,000–66,500

-Every month, approximately 65,000 new businesses register in Germany — and a significant share of them register a .de domain within weeks.
-The Mittelstand is not just a .de customer base.
-It is a .de growth engine.
+Roughly 65,000 new businesses register in Germany each month — and a significant share register a .de domain within weeks.
+The Mittelstand is not just a .de customer base; it is consistent with a steady stream of new, resolving .de domains rather than promotional churn.

 Consumer Trust: .de as the "Made in Germany" of the Internet

-.de is the digital equivalent of the "Made in Germany" quality mark.
-A 2023 survey found that 70% of German online shoppers prefer websites with .de domains when making purchases.
+.de functions as the digital equivalent of the "Made in Germany" quality mark.
+A 2023 survey reported that around 70% of German online shoppers prefer websites with .de domains when making purchases.
 Over 95% of German consumers prefer information in their native language, and a .de domain signals both locality and language in a single string.

 Privacy Culture and Data Sovereignty

 Germany's relationship with data protection predates the Internet.
 The Bundesdatenschutzgesetz (Federal Data Protection Act) was enacted in 1977 — nearly two decades before the first million .de domains existed.
-This is a country where data protection is not a compliance checkbox but a civic value shaped by historical experience with state surveillance.
+This is a country where data protection is treated less as a compliance checkbox than as a civic value shaped by historical experience with state surveillance.

 Privacy Metric Value